When you purchase through links on our site, we may earn a commission. Here’s how it works.

 - Galerina marginata (deadly Galerina)

 - Gyromitra species (false morel)

 - Inocybe species and Clitocybe dealbata mushrooms

 Pet insurance covers unexpected vet visits, such as accidental poisoning.
 You can learn more about your insurer options in our pet insurance comparison.

 Are Wild Mushrooms Bad For Dogs?

 Mushroom varieties, particularly those that grow in the wild, can be difficult to identify.
-And toxic mushroom identification is challenging for dogs as well.
+Toxic mushrooms can be challenging for dogs to identify as well.
 For that reason, it’s best to remove them from your yard and avoid them on walks.

 Symptoms Of Mushroom Poisoning In Dogs